soulzidda/YomentoApp/README.md

 2. After this has completed stay in the root Directory and use the command react-native run-android
 3. explore the app

-# Note for android

-When i came back to test this later i could only run it though android studio.
-This may be a problem with my own terminal.
-It runs fine on Ios

 # Extra information

 The app was tested on simulater with the Iphone SE 2nd editon on xcode and the Pixel 2 on android studio